Traveling to Barcelona? Here is everything you need to know, including what to do, where to stay and eat in Barcelona.

 Travel to Barcelona: What to Know

 Second, it added an additional language to a vast number of foreign languages existing in the world nowadays.
-Thus, the irresistible region of Catalonia has two official languages: Spanish and Catalan.
-While both of them are widely spoken, Catalan dominated in offices and schools.
+Yes, the alluring region of Catalonia has two official languages: Spanish and Catalan.
+While both of them are widely spoken, Catalan dominates in offices and schools.

 The official currency in Spain, including Barcelona, is the euro, which makes travel across Europe convenient.

 Barcelona is a safe city to travel to and live in.
-Common sense and precaution, however, should be exercised, especially if you ache to explore nightlight of Barcelona.
-The crime rate in the capital of Catalonia is nearly the same as you’d find in any other big modern city.
+Common sense and precaution, however, should be exercised, especially if you ache to explore nightlife of Barcelona.
+The crime rate in the capital of Catalonia is nearly the same as you’d find in any other big modern cities.